How to Read An Income Statement For Online Business?

 (d) Net Profit Margin

-Net Profit Margin refers to the percentage of profit a business generates from its revenues.
-This ratio showcases the net profit amount a business is able to generate for every unit of increase in revenue.
+Net Profit Margin is the percentage of profit a business generates from its revenues.
+This ratio showcases the net profit amount a business can generate for every unit of increase in revenue.
 Thus, the Net Profit Margin ratio links revenue from operations to the net profit of a business.
 Note that net profit is calculated after considering all the operating and non-operating incomes and expenses of the business.

 Following is the formula for Net Profit Margin: